 -

-Itching is also normal with a healing piercing and a sign of healing occurring.
+Itching is also normal with a healing piercing and is a sign of healing occurring.
 Despite the itch, do not scratch!

 -

 Your piercing will have some secretion of a white-ish or yellowish fluid.
 This may dry and form a scab like “crust” around the piercing.
 These secretions are a normal part of the healing process and will diminish as it continues to heal.
 The tissue may tighten around the jewelry as it heals.
+DO NOT pick off scabs.

 -